-- Repair Windows update database corruption failed – According to users, sometimes issues with Windows Update database can occur.
+- Repair Windows update database corruption failed – According to users, sometimes issues the with Windows Update database can occur.
 However, many users reported that the database repair process failed on their PC.

 - Windows Update database error 0x800f081f – This problem sometimes comes with an error code.
 Many users reported 0x800f081f code along with this error message.

 - Windows Update database error registration is missing or corrupt – This is a variation of this problem, but you should be able to fix it by using one of our solutions.

 - Server 2016 Potential Windows update database error detected – You will need to manually visit the Microsoft Update Catalog, download the updates, and then manually install them on your PC.

 - Windows Update database error update service not running – Many users reported this problem as well.
 According to them, it seems that the update service isn’t running on their PC at all.